Prospecting is all about creating conversations that will ultimately lead to sales.

 If you only want to focus on leads from the construction industry with a specific minimum spending budget and a job title of manager - you can use three simple form fields to get the right leads into your pipeline (and tag poor quality leads as early as possible).

-The format and design of your form directly impacts conversion rates, so it’s important to a/b test your forms and optimize towards the best performing versions.
+The format and design of your form directly impact conversion rates, so it’s important to a/b test your forms and optimize towards the best-performing versions.

 Here are some pointers to help you develop a lead capture web form that helps you get the data you need without compromising conversions: